pydicom/pydicom/doc/old/working_with_pixel_data.rst

 Hounsfield units for CT).
 The :func:`~pydicom.pixel_data_handlers.util.apply_modality_lut` function can be used with an input array of raw values and a dataset containing a Modality LUT module to return the defined values.
+When a dataset requires multiple grayscale transformations, the Modality LUT transformation is always applied first.

 .. code-block:: python